Tennis-Monfils slows British charge with victory over Edmund

-LONDON, July 6 Frenchman Gael Monfils halted the British charge at Wimbledon with a straight-sets victory over home hope Kyle Edmund to reach the third round on Thursday.
+LONDON, July 6 (Reuters) - Frenchman Gael Monfils halted the British charge at Wimbledon with a straight-sets victory over home hope Kyle Edmund to reach the third round on Thursday.

 On a stifling Centre Court the 15th seed was pushed hard in the first set before 50th-ranked Edmund wilted in the heat and Monfils moved through 7-6(1) 6-4 6-4.